w3c/window-management/EXPLAINER.md

 // NEW: Interface exposing multiple screens and additional information.
 [SecureContext] interface Screens : EventTarget {
-  // NEW: The set of available screens with additional per-screen info. readonly attribute FrozenArray<ScreenAdvanced> screens;
+  // NEW: The set of available screens with additional per-screen info. readonly attribute FrozenArray<ScreenDetailed> screens;

   // NEW: A reference to the current screen with additional info.
   // NOTE: This is intentionally not [SameObject] so that currentScreen
-  // can be a member of screens. readonly attribute ScreenAdvanced currentScreen;
+  // can be a member of screens. readonly attribute ScreenDetailed currentScreen;

   // NEW: Change event fired when the set of screens changes.
   // NOTE: Does not fire on changes to attributes of individual Screens.